LCC-CIT/CIS195-CourseMaterials/LectureNotes/CIS195-LN-W05-D1-MidtermReview.md

 - Are there any questions about lab 4?
 - The next class meeting will be just for the midterm quiz.
 - This week is a good time to start your term project.
-The term project requirements are posted on Moodle&mdash; let's take a look at those.
+The term project requirements are posted on Canvas&mdash; let's take a look at those.

 ## Introduction